 - I encourage you to get creative and weird - I've seen milk and cornflakes, halo-halo, cheese, and corn fillings.

-The magic of Filipino ice candy is that all you need is a solid base filling to take on whatever flavor you want to create!
+The magic of Filipino ice candy is that all you need is a versatile base filling to take on whatever flavor you want to create!

 Frequently Asked Questions